rogerlorelli/CI_LISP/README.md

 ## TASK 1 implementation

-*Finished TODO's provided within the ciLisp.c file
+*Finished TODO's provided within the ciLisp.c file Implements the execution/evaluation of simple mathematical operations on integers and doubles, allows for the composition of functions as operators.

 1. **createNumberNode**
 	* assign number type based on the passed type value.